oxcompsoc/learntocode/session1/Notes.md

 6) **Odd detector:** create a program, which takes an input (an int) and outputs "This number is odd" if the input was 1 and "This input was not odd" otherwise. (*You may want to use the operator %. a % b gives the remainder when a is divided by b.*)
 ## Want more?

 Check out [this Python tutorial playlist][bucky]!
 We covered videos 1,2,3,7 this session but feel free to watch and learn more and learn.
-In fact that is how I learnt Python.

  <!-- ## Good resources to look at